 You may still feel disappointed with where you’re at in life.
 That’s okay- you’re only human.
 But you can feel better about your situation and improve your relationship with yourself.

-Therapy can provide a supportive healing environment to cope and challenge your negative assumptions.
+Therapy can provide a supportive healing environment to cope with and challenge your negative assumptions.
 If you aren’t satisfied with who you are- or where you are- it’s time to talk!
-Contact me today to book a free consultation.